 Sign permits/ invoices- The board signed any permits and invoices.

-Minutes- Evan Thackaberry moved to accept the 23 October 2023 Board of Health meeting minutes as submitted, Bob Fleischer seconded, and the motion carried unanimously.
+Minutes- Evan Thackaberry moved to accept the 23 October 2023 Board of Health meeting minutes as submitted, approved, Bob Fleischer seconded, and the motion carried unanimously. seconded, and the motion carried.

 Schedule Next Meeting